BYUI-ECEN-361/ECEN-361-STM32-Lab-09-Queues-in-FreeRTOS/Documentation/Assignment.md

 In FreeRTOS, the queue structure is global in nature, and available to be written-to and read-from most any other process.
 In general, processes will be dedicated to handing one or the other operation – either producing or consuming.
 Events (interrupts) can be setup to signal on various states of the queue: EMPTY, FULL, FILLED-to-a-LEVEL, etc. These can a be the source of interrupts and exceptions in processing.
 The queue can be configured to store any data type.

-For this lab we will build a small queue pipeline with three producers, and 1 consumer.
+For this lab we will build a small queue pipeline with three producers, and 2 consumers.
 Elements that go into the queue pipeline are from the superset of all ASCII characters, but each producer has the unique quality that they deliver only subsets of the full character set, so:

 **Producers**

-1. Random symbols, punctuation, etc. [**‘!’ ...’=’**] (from character ‘!’ to ‘=’ in ASCII table)
+1. Random symbols, punctuation, etc. [**‘!’ ...’/’**] (from character ‘!’ to ‘/’ in ASCII table)
-    One character issued per 700mS
+    One character issued per 1500mS
 2. Typed Uppercase Letters (from keyboard – PuTTY)
     One character per keystroke – about 200mS (however fast you can type!)
 3. Random lowercase letters [**a..z**]
-    One character issued per 400mS
+    One character issued per 1800mS
-    **(to be completed by student in Part 1)**
+    **(to be completed by student in Part 2)**

 **Consumer**:

-1. Reads the queue once every second and displays items on the queue
+1. Reads the queue once every two seconds and displays items on the queue
 2. Halt and Dump
-   This consumer looks for the letter ‘Q’ being put the queue, then dumps the entire queue and stops production sources,
-   **(to be completed by student in Part 3)**
+   This consumer looks for button 3 to be pressed, then stops production sources, and dumps the entire queue **(to be completed by student in Part 3)**

 **Other Processes**